Mountain Iron 72 Excellent

 What's it like Living in Mountain Iron?

-Mountain Iron is a small-sized city located in the state of Minnesota.
-The city has a population of 2,854 residents.
-Mountain Iron has a population density of 42 people per square mile.
-This would be considered about average when compared to the national population density level.
-At 97%, the majority of the Mountain Iron population is White; this is followed by 2% Asian and 1% American Indian and Alaskan.
-Based on an average age of 49, Mountain Iron appears to be well-suited for seniors or retirees as the average age is well above the national average.
+Mountain Iron, Minnesota is a small-sized city with a population of 2,918 people.
+In Mountain Iron, there are 43 people per square mile, which is about average when compared to the national population density average.
+The majority of Mountain Iron residents report their race to be White; this is followed by Asian and American Indian and Alaskan.
+The Mountain Iron population appears to be aging at a faster rate than normal.
+The median age is currently 49, which is on the high side when compared to most other cities.
 If you are not a fan of long commutes, you will enjoy living in Mountain Iron.
 With an average one way commute time of only 20 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-Mountain Iron, MN receives 69/100 for its livability score; this results in a ranking of #280 in Minnesota and #6,786 in the USA.
-For each of the livability categories, we see that Mountain Iron ranks very well for crime (A+), cost of living (B), employment (B+) and housing (A+).
-Mountain Iron does not rank well for the following: amenities (F).
-It might be a good idea to take a closer look at each category to find out why.
+Mountain Iron, MN receives 71 out of 100 for its livability score; this results in a ranking of #275 in Minnesota and #6,570 in the USA.
+For each of the livability categories, we see that Mountain Iron ranks very well for crime (A+), cost of living (B+), employment (A-) and housing (A+).
+On a more negative note, Mountain Iron does not have favorable scores for the following: amenities (F).
+If we take a look at the data, we can find out why.

 Best Places to Live in and Around Mountain Iron